cpfaff/mspm/README.md

     - http://www.tug.org/mactex/downloading.html

 * Linux
-    - Well that highly depends on your Linux-Distribution.
+    - Well, that highly depends on your Linux-Distribution.
 Check out the Wiki of your distribution or ask google.